dahas/AngularElectronApp/README.md

 # AngularElectronApp

-This is a step by step description of how to create a desktop app with Angular and Electron.
+This is a step by step description of how to create a Windows desktop app with Angular and Electron.

 ## 1. Basic Requirements